facethesouth/require/docs/schematics.md

 120ohm zq, 100ohm termination (two 49.9ohm resistor), referencing ground.

-# 5. EMMC
+# 5. emmc.sch

-Standard 153-ball BGA package.
+eMMC uses standard 153-ball BGA package.
+169-ball package is not supported for limited space.

-Both emmc core and io use 3.3V voltage for simplicity.
+Both emmc core and io use 3.3V voltage.

 The chip is mounted on the bottom side.
 All decoupling caps are mounted on the top side, crowdly sitting between CPU and wifi module.

 Besides the 1u VDDi cap, all other caps are grouped into 3 groups:

-1.
+1. one 10u and two 0.1u caps, placed close to M4, N4, P3 and P5 io power pins.
+2. one 2.2u and one 0.1u caps, placed close to C6 io power pins.
+3. one 10u and one 0.1u caps, placed close to E6, F5, J10 and K9 core power pins.

+If the emmc io changes to 1.8V volage to support HS200, the first two groups should be connected to 1.8V domain.

 # 6. Wifi/Bt Combo

+3.3V io voltage are used for the wireless module.
+SDIO_VSEL (pin 29) is grounded.

+From CYW43455 datasheet, the recommended parts:
+- L: 0806 size, 2.2 µH, DCR=0.11Ω, ACR=1.18Ω @ 4 MHz
+- C<sub>out</sub>:  Ceramic, X5R, 0402, ESR <30 mΩ at 4 MHz, 4.7 µF, ±20%, 6.3V
+- C<sub>in</sub>: For SR_VDDBATP5V pin, ceramic, X5R, 0603, ESR < 30 mΩ at 4 MHz, ±4.7uF ±20%, 6.3V

 ## 6.1.
 Power